Secure Bike Parking Facilities

 Cities governments and businesses can greatly reduce the risk of theft by providing secure parking areas anywhere riders will need to leave their bikes for extended periods such as retail areas, schools, and transit stations.
 It also can be critical in residential areas where riders may live in multi-family buildings where indoor space is limited and stairs may make bringing a heavy ebike indoors difficult even if there is room.

 There is a strong argument for dedicating street curb space or other public right of way to dedicated parking (Transportation Alternatives in New York City made a compelling case for bike parking) .
 Bikes are very space efficient.
 Five to ten bikes can be parked in the area required to park a single car.
+Some companies, such as bike rack manufacturer Saris, are making ebike charging racks for street or bike room use that can safely and securely hold and provide power to a user's ebike charger.

 There are many approaches to secure parking beyond the basic U rack.